What Constitutes a Special or a Deal?

 What we offer in this section below are true deals and specials.
 They may not be the lowest priced resorts (you probably do not want to stay in the lowest priced resorts) but they will offer you the best value for your money while providing you with a resort stay that will meet or exceed your expectations.

-Ultimate All-Inclusive Travel offers a $25 discount for each repeat passenger.
+Ultimate All-Inclusive Travel offers a $25 discount per person for repeat clients.
 Book your second trip, third trip, or more, and get $25 off each time you travel with us.